benma1991/CESM-Dynamical-Coupling-Mod/README.md

 # CESM-Dynamical-Coupling-Mod
-CESM new dynamical coupling scheme code
+These contain CESM new dynamical coupling scheme code:
+1. define and record new wind vectors on ATM-AD grid and wind tendency on ATM-AA grid (physics_types.F90;dp_coupling.F90).